ACMESDS/jsdb/README.md

 @class dsvar [![Forked from SourceForge](https://sourceforge.net)]
 # DSVAR

-The DSVAR NodeJS modules is a database agnosticator that provides a normalized JS dataset interface to a (default MySQL-Cluster) database using:
+The DSVAR NodeJS modules is a database agnosticator that provides a "normalized" JS dataset context to a (default MySQL-Cluster) database as follows:

+	var DSVAR = require("dsvar");

+	DSVAR.thread( function (sql) {
 		sql.context( {ds1:ATTRIBUTES, ds2:ATTRIBUTES, ... }, function (ctx) {

 			var ds1 = ctx.ds1, ds2 = ctx.ds2, ...;

 		});
+	});

-where dsX are datasets and where sql in a MySQL connector.
-Or, a lone dataset ds can be created thusly:
+where dsN are datasets, sql in a MySQL connector, and dataset ATTRIBUTES = {key:value, ... } are described below.

+Alternatively, a lone dataset ds can be created thusly:

-	var DSVAR = require("dsvar"),
+	var DSVAR = require("dsvar");

+	FSVAR.thread( function (sql) {
-		  ds = new DSVAR.DS(sql, ATTRIBUTES);
+		var ds = new DSVAR.DS(sql, ATTRIBUTES);
+	})

-where ATTRIBUTES = {key:value, ... } are described below.
-In this way, dataset queries can be performed in a db-agnostic way using:
+In this way, "normalized" dataset queries can be performed in a db-agnostic way using:

 	ds.rec = { FIELD:VALUE, ... }				// update matched record(s)
 	ds.rec = [ {...}, {...}, ... ]						// insert record(s)